waltligon/orangefs/doc/design/bmi-design.md

 guaranteed to complete within a bounded amount of time.
 This restriction implies that it may be necessary to test for completion of a message several times before it actually completes.
-There is no mechanism that allows the interface to "wait" indefinitely for completion of a particular operation.
+There is no mechanism that allows the interface to “wait” indefinitely for completion of a particular operation.
 This design decision was made because blocking network calls (especially in large parallel systems) are prone to problems with robustness and scalability.
 They may cause an application